LucasDelfino92/morrowindsharp/modlist.md

     - Lev Item **MU_Bloat_Random**

 ## INTERNAL LOGIC

+These mods increase the internal consistency of the game, taking into account aspects such as lore and dialogue.

 - [**Blighted Mine Means Blighted Workers**](https://www.nexusmods.com/morrowind/mods/33920) by Cliffworms: if a mine is blighted, the kwama worker standing outside of it will now be blighted as well.
 - [**Corprus Fix**](https://www.nexusmods.com/morrowind/mods/45544) by grasscid: gives you the disease resisting effects of Corprus as soon as you catch it from Dagoth Gares rather than after Divayth Fyr cures you, as according to the lore.